-McGill's Laboratory Safety Inspection consists of a 36 item checklist.
+McGill's Laboratory Safety Inspection consists of 4 sections (General, Chemical Safety, Biosafety and Radiation Safety), depending on the type of work and hazards in the lab.
 Each item is graded as Pass, Fail or Not Applicable.
 Each inspection is given an overall grade (percentage) calculated as follows

 [(Total Number of Passed Items) / (Total Number of Passed Items + Total Number of Failed Items)] x 100

 Inspection items were weighted equally.
 Items graded as Not Applicable were not considered in the calculation of the overall grade.
 Department grades were calculated by averaging all inspection grades for the laboratories within the department and faculty grades were calculated by averaging all inspection grades for the laboratories within the faculty.
 The overall University grade was calculated by averaging all inspections conducted during the first inspection cycle.

 An Inspection Notice is sent to the Chair of the Department Safety Committee several weeks prior to the inspections for circulation and asking them to update their laboratory information.
 Due to the nature of the inspections, it is impossible to pre-determine which laboratories will be visited at which time or how long each inspection will take.

 Laboratory Safety Inspections are only conducted when someone is present in the laboratory, preferable the Principal Investigator or Laboratory Director, and if unavailable, a delegate, such as the laboratory contact.